 Calculate your maximum heart rate by subtracting your age from 220, and allow your body to rest for a day for any aerobic exercise that exceeds that range.
 Target different muscle groups on different days for weightlifting exercise, and give each muscle group at least one or two days to recover.

 Drink Enough Water

-Drinking water before, during and after your workout can help you avoid fatigue and lightheadedness due to dehydration.
+Drinking water before, during and after your workout can help you avoid fatigue and lightheadedness due to dehydration recommends the Academy of Nutrition and Dietetics.
 The American Academy of Family Physicians recommends drinking 17 to 20 oz. of water a couple hours before exercise, 8 oz. of water 30 minutes before warming up and 7 to 10 oz. of water every 10 to 20 minutes during exercise.
 Drink 8 oz. of water within 30 minutes after you finish exercising.

 Digestion can interfere with your exercise by causing fatigue and lightheadedness.
 Your central nervous system redirects blood flow by constricting vessels that support digestion and dilating vessels in working muscles, if you exercise during digestion.
 This slows the digestive process.
 Fatigue, lightheadedness, dizziness or nausea may result from retaining food in your intestine too long.
 You can avoid this condition by giving your body at least two hours to digest food before exercising.

 You must eat enough calories to provide fuel for exercise.
-Eating too few calories can produce fatigue and lightheadness.
+Eating too few calories can produce fatigue and lightheadedness.
 The symptoms can result from reducing your caloric intake too far below the amount required to maintain your weight or below the minimum recommended intake.
-The lowest recommended intake per day is 1,200 calories for women and 1,500 calories for men.
+The lowest recommended intake per day is 1,200 calories for women and 1,500 calories for men according to Harvard Health.
 Adding your resting metabolic rate to the number of calories you expend during exercise can help you determine how many calories you need to maintain your weight.